List of Emmerdale characters introduced in 2011: Georgia Sharma

 Georgia Sharma, played by Trudie Goodwin, made her first on screen appearance on 3 November 2011.
 The character and casting was announced on 7 September 2011.
-Georgia is Nikhil, Jai and Priya Sharma's mother.
-She and her husband arrive in the village to meet Jai's fiancée, Charity Tate.
+Georgia is Nikhil (Rik Makarem), Jai (Chris Bisson) and Priya Sharma's (Fiona Wade) mother.
+She and her husband, Rishi (Bhasker Patel) arrive in the village to meet Jai's fiancée, Charity Tate (Emma Atkins).
 Georgia is described as being "formidable, demanding and yet witty."
 Of her casting, Goodwin said "I'm absolutely thrilled to be playing Georgia in Emmerdale.
 She is a difficult-to-please woman who is set to make life difficult for Charity.
 I can't wait to start filming next week."
+On 28 June 2023, it was announced that Georgia would return with Lin Blakley taking over the role from Goodwin.

-Rishi and Georgia's marriage falls apart and she begins a relationship with Rodney.
-Georgia stays in the village, supporting her daughter Priya through her anorexia and disapproves of her proposed arranged marriage.
+Rishi and Georgia's marriage falls apart and she begins a relationship with Rodney Blackstock (Patrick Mower).
+Georgia stays in the village, supporting Priya through her anorexia nervosa and disapproves of her proposed arranged marriage.
 Rodney and Georgia's relationship ends, after they have different ambitions over their future.
 Georgia considers a reconciliation with Rishi, but decides to leave the village for a cruise instead.
+When Georgia returned in July 2023 for Jai's wedding to Laurel Thomas (Charlotte Bellamy), it had recently been revealed that Rishi had actually adopted Jai and raised him as his own son which had caused a feud between him and Jai.
+Georgia revealed that Jai's biological father was in fact Rishi's brother Amit Sharma (Anil Goutam), whom she had a fling with in late 1974.
+Georgia then departed on 31 July after Rishi died falling down the stairs of his home, unbeknownst to everyone at the time he was in fact pushed by Amit, who then hadn't yet appeared on-screen.